ucberkeley/savio-training-parallel-2016/parallel.md

   - *nodes*: We'll use this term to mean the different computers, each with their own distinct memory, that make up a cluster or supercomputer.
   - *processes* or *SLURM tasks*: computational instances executing on a machine; multiple processes may be executing at once.
-A given program may start up multiple processes at once.
 Ideally we have no more processes than cores on a node.
   - *threads*: multiple paths of execution within a single process;
 the OS sees the threads as a single process, but one can think of